mattmc3/antidote/man/antidote-install.md

 :   Show the help documentation.

 -k, \--kind <kind>
 :   The kind of bundle.
-Valid values: fpath, path, clone, defer, zsh.
+Valid values: autoload, fpath, path, clone, defer, zsh.

 -p, \--path <path>
 :   A relative subpath within the bundle where the plugin is located.

 -b, \--branch <path>
 :   The git branch to use.

+-a, \--autoload <path>
+:   A relative subpath within the bundle where autoload function files are located.

+-c, \--conditional <path>
+:   A conditional function used to check whether to load the bundle.

 \<bundle\>
 :   Bundle to be installed.